AbdiEffendi/prometheus/README.md

 prometheus
 ==========

-Front-end foundation for WordPress projects.
+Front-end foundation for WordPress projects including a page template to view all your styles on one go.

 ## Installation